rljacobson/mod2/doc/DesignNotes.md

  1. Sorts cannot be functions.
  2. Sort specs cannot be named in general, though they can be just a single named sort.
  3. Both sorts and sort specs lack native support for variadic list-like types.
 (We don't have a syntax for variadic functors yet.)
 List-like types can still be defined, but it's not ergonomic.

+There is also what Maude calls a symbol's `SymbolType`, which stores the symbol's attributes (precedence, gather, associative, etc.) and built-in type (if not "`Standard`").
+The `SymbolType` seems to me to be type information internal to Maude's implementation rather than intended to be part of the exposed type system.

 It would be nice to have a more orthogonal type system, but it's not yet clear what the sort solving algorithms require, and my priority right now is to first understand the algorithms over and above writing the perfect system.

-# The module system
+## The module system

-## Unanswered questions
+### Unanswered questions

-### Are `Kind`s used after construction?
+#### Are `Kind`s used after construction?

 If `Kind`s have a use after the construction of the adjacency lists in the `Sorts` and the assignment of each `Sort`'s `Sort.kind` field, then we need to keep them around.
 But so far I don't see a use for them.
 I don't have a good understanding of how they are used during runtime.

-### Are items in a parent module automatically available within a submodule?
+#### Are items in a parent module automatically available within a submodule?

 If so: